Interviewing Uncle Fester

 Living in Missouri in the 1990s, the local news regularly featured raids of illicit methamphetamine labs.
 Raids, mind you, not the exploding meth trailers which were far less prevalent than the mass media led you to believe.
 The news loved to show the filthy conditions post-raid, including frequent mentions or displays of the meth cook's bible: Secrets of Methamphetamine Manufacture by "Uncle Fester."

-I searched the web for a way to contact Uncle Fester, surely he was a curious fellow.
-There were very few leads even in the newsgroups--then primarily message boards for like-minded people to talk shop.
-Now this venue is considered part of the "dark web," a back alley of the Internet, a wild, unregulated place not safe for law-abiding citizens.
-Months later, I got a hit: a post allegedly from Uncle Fester.
-I responded, asked if it really was the infamous chemist/author.
-The contact info was actually for one of Fester's neighbors, who informed me that Fester was no longer online, but he'd pass my interview request along to him.
+Months after I began casually searching, I got a hit: a post allegedly from Uncle Fester.
+I responded, asking if it really was the infamous chemist/author.
+The contact info was actually for one of Fester's neighbors, who informed me that Fester was no longer online, but he'd pass my interview request along to him (perhaps Fester was pretending to be his own neighbor, but I didn't have that thought at the time).
 The neighbor subsequently explained that Fester was open to doing an interview with me but since he didn't trust phone lines and was not online it would have to proceed via snail mail.
-Yes, an interview in the form of something akin to a pen pal exchange.
-I dispatched a first batch of questions and a few weeks later, I received a large manilla envelope with several pages of typewriter-printed responses from Steve Preisler.
+Yes, an interview in the form of something akin to a pen-pal exchange.
+I dispatched a first batch of questions and a few weeks later, I received a large manila envelope with several pages of typewriter-printed responses from Steve Preisler, a.k.a.
+Uncle Fester.

-Steve Preisler is much more visible now--everyone knows that he’s Uncle Fester and about his place in the history of clandestine chemistry.
-He’s since appeared on mainstream television news networks and has been interviewed countless times in print and online.
-The story of my mail-order interview with him is arguably more interesting than the interview itself.
+The story of my mail-order interview with him, which is only partly told here, is perhaps more interesting than the interview itself.
 One day, I may publish the full story--the letters and the full context in which it manifested.
-The immediacy of trying to get it published in 1999 is no longer there.
-This story doesn’t have an expiration date and I know it will age well.
+The immediacy of trying to get it published back in 1999 is no longer there, yet this story doesn’t have an expiration date and I know it will age well.